-Why should you consider naturopathy?
+Why should you consider Nutrition and Naturopathy?

 Naturopathy has an undeserved reputation as being unscientific and “woo woo”.
 Nothing could be further from the truth.
 Naturopathy is grounded in scientific evidence, which is then applied to practical solutions designed to help prevent and treat medical problems.
-More than that, the logic behind naturopathy is very simple; that the body is a naturally balanced system that works best when kept fit, and fuelled by natural produce.
+More than that, the logic behind naturopathy is straightforward; the body is a naturally balanced system that works best when kept fit, and fuelled by natural produce.
 While complex synthetic compounds like modern drugs do have a part to play in healthcare, the first response to health problems is preventing them in the first place!

 Why is nutrition important, and why should you consider changing your diet?

 The first step to changing your diet and cutting down on unhealthy eating is understanding why you should do it.
 Nutrition is the science of nutrients (in food), and how our body reacts to different kinds of nutrients.
 It’s important because we all need to eat to survive and understanding what you should eat gives you the information you need to make informed choices about diet.
 It’s worth noting that your diet is a good indicator of current and future health, in conjunction with other measures.
 For example, the health impact of obesity is still yet to be fully understood, but the available research suggests being overweight carries risks of many diseases and disorders.
-Diet is an integral part of such challenges and controlling your food intake is an exceptional preventative measure to stop getting sick in the future.
+Diet is an integral part of such challenges, and controlling your food intake is an exceptional preventative measure to stop getting sick in the future.

 The principle is the same for car engines.
-If you use high-quality, premium fuel with fewer additives, that burns more cleanly and efficiently, then your car will run better.
-The engine will be cleaner, more resistant to damage, and will perform at a higher level generally than if you were using a cheaper, lower-quality fuel.
+If you use high-quality, premium fuel with fewer additives, that burns more cleanly and efficiently, and then your car will run better.
+The engine will be cleaner, more resistant to damage, and will perform at a higher level generally than if you were using cheaper lower-quality fuel.
 Your body is the same.
 Unhealthy foods are full of things that your body doesn’t want or need, and while they might taste great, they do very little good to you, and have lots of negative effects like weight gain, increased cholesterol, lethargy, and stress on your organs.
 Naturopathy is all about balance and maintaining your body’s natural equilibrium.
 Nutrition is a fundamental part of that balance, and so how you eat will affect the rest of your life too.

 Some simple strategies for improving your diet.